je-suis-tm/je-suis-tm/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++

 **I have taken so many vaccines throughout my life, still, I strongly oppose mandatory vaccination (soon I will be labelled as anti-vaxxer 🤷).
 People should be given a choice even though they fail to make the most sensible one most of the times 😆 Sure, the low vaccination rate will drag the pandemic much longer which we are really sick of.
 But the greater good always comes with a price.
-To eradicate COVID-19, why don't we put the whole world in lockdown for a month?
+Say the world is serious on eradicating COVID-19, why not put the whole 🗺️ in lockdown for a month?
 The vital question is, does the end justify the means 😕**

 +++++++++++++++++++++++++++++++++++++++++++++++++++